 Fortunately, responsible parties can be required to compensate victims and their families for these types of losses.
 If a plaintiff is able to establish that according to the theory of negligent entrustment or the family purpose doctrine, a third party is liable for damages, he or she may be able to collect compensation for medical expenses, lost wages, loss of future income, property loss, and for the pain and suffering endured by the victim.
 While no amount of money can compensate a family for the loss of a loved one or an injured party for a disfiguring injury, collecting compensation can go a long way towards helping victims get started on the long road to recovery.

 Call us Today to Speak With an Experienced Car Accident Attorney in Charlotte, NC

 At Ted A. Greve & Associates, P.A., our legal team is dedicated to helping car crash victims hold the responsible parties accountable for their actions.
 We understand that car accidents are not only painful, but traumatic and take great pains to help relieve our clients of further burdens by handling court filings, trial issues, and settlement negotiations on their behalf.
-No one should have to go through this type of event on their own, so if you live in Charlotte and were injured in a crash that was caused by someone else’s negligence or recklessness, feel free to contact us by sending a brief message containing your contact information or by initiating a live chat with an experienced and compassionate North Carolina car crash attorney.
+No one should have to go through this type of event on their own, so if you live in Charlotte and were injured in a crash that was caused by someone else’s negligence or recklessness, feel free to contact us by sending a brief message containing your contact information or by initiating a live chat with an experienced and compassionate NC car crash attorney.